abhijitmajumdar/Reinforcement_Learning_Car_Simulator/README.md

 - https://docs.python.org/3/library/configparser.html (Though I dont use the Python built-in parser, since I use subsections and Python data-types in the config file)

 ## Changes
+- added history to states, meaning agent transitions can be used as states, instead of one constant state, agent_history_length of 1 is normal
+- correspondingly added initialize state method and modified other methods to take actions
+- methods to create markers and labels and sleep
+- added input from the user using keyboard in the gui
+- fixed destination change in gui, which did not update when one of x/y was changed
+- added box collision model, with optional inter-agent collisions
+- added method to change destination to enable the checkpoint run
+- added a continuous control to user, hence also added increment velocity and steering, which might be later used by the algorithm
+- added a reset argument to the run_step, which might be later moved into a separate function in itself(reset)
+- changed all run_only occourances to test/testing/learn/learning, including the command line arguments
+- changed the traces from lines to arrows, indicating the direction of travel
 - added MVEDQL class
 - obstacles are now defined as sub parts of an arena
-- configuration file can specify one or many arenas to be used, however it can be overridden by a command line argument `--arena`
+- configuration file can specify one or many arenas to be used, however it can be overridden by a command line argument *--arena*
 - changed epsilon greedy implementation to follow convention (high to low) insted of (low to high), though the meaning remains same.
 - A check agent connection method is introduced to raise error if mis-configured
 - NN architechture configurable in config file